NatashaSelvidge/NatashaSelvidge/README.md

 ## Hi there, I'm Natasha  ✨

-### 👋 Greetings!
-I'm a Software Developer hailing from the United States 🇺🇸, currently calling the beautiful Golden State of California home.
-As a former Air Force Veteran, I bring a diverse range of talents to the digital realm, encompassing expertise in design, frontend, and backend development.
-Let's craft some exceptional code together! 🚀
+### 👋 Hello there!
+I'm a Software Developer based in the United States 🇺🇸, currently proud to call the beautiful Golden State of California my home.
+With a background as a former Air Force Veteran, I bring a diverse skill set to the digital landscape, spanning across design, frontend, and backend development.
+Let's collaborate and create outstanding code together!  🚀

 <!-- ### Connect with me: